PALOMAR COLLEGE ANITA & STAN MAAG FOOD & NUTRITION CENTER

 - Monetary Donations: Your money can go a long way at the San Diego Food Bank!
 For example, the Office of Student Affairs has purchased over 400 pounds of food for only $50 at the North County San Diego Food Bank!
 To make a monetary donation, please contact the Palomar College Foundation, or submit your donation online and simply select “Food Pantry” when completing the online donation form.

-- Food Item Donations: We are always in need of the ‘Three Ps’ – Peanut Butter, Pasta Sauce, & Protein (canned chicken/ tuna).
+- Food Item Donations: We are always in need of the ‘Three Ps’ – Peanut Butter, Pasta Sauce, & Protein (canned chicken/tuna).
 These items are hard to find at the San Diego Food Bank, so all of these items are always welcome.
-You can drop off donations at the Office of Student Affairs in SU 201!
+You can drop off donations at the Office of Student Affairs in SU-40A or SU-201!

 I would like to volunteer.